Madrid or Seville: Which Spanish City to Visit?

 The main sites in Madrid include the Palacio Real, Parque de Retiro, the Mercado de San Miguel, and, of course, the incomparable Prado, Reina Sofia, and Thyssen museums.
 However, the real joy of Madrid also comes from getting off the beaten path and exploring the neighbourhoods a little bit more.

-There is a lot to learn about Madrid’s culture and history by getting lost in the trendy Malasaña or LGBT-friendly Cheuca barrios.
 Or you can get to know multicultural Madrid while admiring the street art, searching for a deal at El Rastro, or shopping at local food markets in the ultra-cool Lavapiés neighbourhood.
 If you’re interested in seeing how the elite live in the Spanish capital, take a walk to the luxe Salamanca neighbourhood.

 Madrid is one of those cities that is best experienced if you have a lot of time to give it justice, so if you’re strapped for time, Seville might seem a bit more manageable for you.
-Or, if you’re wondering if you should spend more time in Madrid or Seville, then I would recommend sending the bigger chunk of your time in Madrid.
+Or, if you’re wondering if you should spend more time in Madrid or Seville, then I would recommend spending the bigger chunk of your time in Madrid.

 Cuisine